 If you had assumed that Nevada’s richest school district would be located near Las Vegas, Reno or the swanky Lake Tahoe, you’d be wrong.
 The Lander County School District is located next to I-80 in the northern part of the state.

 Plenty of wealthy commuters to New York City call New Jersey home, so it shouldn’t be too shocking that the Garden State’s richest school district is among the top districts in GOBankingRates’ study.
-Millburn Township School District is one of six districts on this list with a median household income exceeding $200,000.
+Mountain Lakes Borough School District is one of seven districts on this list with a median household income exceeding $200,000.

 New Mexico — Los Alamos Public Schools

-New York — Scarsdale Union Free School District
+New York — Scarsdale Union Free School District, Cold Spring Harbor Central, Chappaqua Central

 North Carolina — Wake County Schools

 While the Wake County Schools area is home to the highest earners in North Carolina, it can’t compare to the richest school districts from other states.
-The median household income is under $75,000 a year, which is the third-lowest in GOBankingRates’ study.
+The median household income is just over $80,000, making it one of the 8 counties in the GoBankingRates’ study that is in the $80,000s.

 North Dakota — Thompson Public School District 61